ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

    command line without specifying the ``.run`` file name.

-   For example, extract the ``.run`` file and then use ``rocm-installer.sh`` instead of ``rocm-installer.run`` to install ROCm and the AMDGPU driver separately:
+   For example, extract the ``.run`` file and then use ``rocm-installer.sh`` instead of ``rocm-installer.run`` to install ROCm and the AMD GPU Driver separately:

    .. code-block:: shell